-Conversion Examination
+PCLL Conversion Examination

-- 14. The Conversion Examination Board met on three occasions during the Reporting Period to oversee the administration of the Conversion Examination.
-Matters considered by the Board in the meetings and by paper circulation included the following: - (a) Vetting of applications for exemption from sitting the Conversion Examination; - (b) Review of examination results, reports of the Examiners, irregularities in the examinations; - (c) Review of exemptions granted to the examination subjects of Criminal Procedure and Civil Procedure; - (d) Appointment of examiners and reviewers; - (e) Fees of the Examiners; - (f) Scholarships granted to candidates and their eligibility; - (g) Review of examination schedule; - (h) Decisions of the Chief Examiner on the appeals against examination results; - (i) Review of syllabi and book lists; and - (j) Applications for special arrangements to sit the Conversion Examination. - 15.
-The Conversion Examination was held twice during the Reporting Period in January and June 2019 respectively. - 16.
-703 and 623 candidates took part in the Conversion Examination in eight different prerequisite subjects in January and June 2019 as compared to 742 and 663 candidates respectively in the January and June 2018 Conversion Examinations. - 17.
-The average pass rate of the subjects examined in January 2019 was 60.19% (as compared to 59.26% in the January 2018 results) and that in June 2019 was 59.52% (as compared to 60.32% in the June 2018 results). - 18.
-The composition of the Conversion Examination Board is at Annexure 7.
+- 12. The Conversion Examination Board met on three occasions during the Reporting Period to oversee the administration of the PCLL Conversion Examination ("Conversion Examination").
+Matters considered by the Conversion Examination Board in the meetings and by paper circulation included the following: - (a) Vetting of applications for exemption from sitting the Conversion Examination; - (b) Review of examination results, reports of the Examiners, irregularities in the examinations; - (c) Review of exemptions granted to the examination subjects of Criminal Procedure and Civil Procedure; - (d) Appointment of examiners and reviewers; - (e) Fees of the Examiners; - (f) Scholarships granted to candidates and their eligibility; - (g) Review of examination schedule; - (h) Decisions of the Chief Examiner on the appeals against examination results; - (i) Review of syllabi and book lists; and - (j) Applications for special arrangements to sit the Conversion Examination. - 13.
+The Conversion Examination was held twice during the Reporting Period in January and June 2020 respectively. - 14.
+619 and 539 candidates took part in the Conversion Examination in eight different prerequisite subjects in January and June 2020 as compared to 703 and 623 candidates respectively in the January and June 2019 Conversion Examination. - 15.
+The average pass rate of the subjects examined in January 2020 was 61.43% (as compared to 60.19% in the January 2019 results) and that in June 2020 was 63.51% (as compared to 59.52% in the June 2019 results). - 16.
+In the course of the year, because of Covid-19, overseas students who wished to sit the Conversion Examination held in Hong Kong, for admission into the PCLL in the 2021 academic year, were concerned that they would be unable to do so in Hong Kong because of travel restrictions and/or quarantine requirements. - 17.
+SCLET and the Conversion Examination Board were engaged in a series of discussions on possible solutions.
+Unfortunately, it is not possible to hold the Conversion Examination online.
+The Conversion Examination will be held physically in Hong Kong in late June 2021.